HamzahJavaid/Personal-Website/content/post/summerschools/index.md

 ---

 I will use this page to collect information about summer schools in Economics.

-I will try to keep it updated across the years.
+If you know about summer schools that are missing from this listplease either [contact me](mailto:matteo.courthoud@econ.uzh.ch) or [edit the table on Github](https://github.com/matteocourthoud/website/blob/master/content/post/summerschools/index.md)!

 ## 2020